Let's talk about bot traffic in Google Analytics.

-One of our Analytics Course students recently noticed a big issue with bot traffic in his reports.
+One of our Google Analytics Mastery Course students recently noticed a big issue with bot traffic in his reports.
 And he wants to know how to respond to the problem.

 We recently sent an email blast out using an email list that we rented.
 The company is well known with a good reputation as far as we can tell.
 We received clicks to the site but no action once on the website and looking through GA I see that 82% of the clicks can be located to the United States but is (not set) for state, city & metro.
 I have not seen such a high number of (not set), in fact we on another site we have we had 300 not set in the last 250,000 sessions.

 The email was targeted at Seattle and the Network/Service Provider dimension shows Microsoft Corporation.
 Looking at a number of other sites we manage, we don’t have anywhere near the % of location (not set), even for Network/Service Provider: Microsoft Corporation.